amyniovi/CartDecTeck/README.md

 ```
 We are not looking at available stock in this project, so havent tested on that.
 ```
+## Things I need to add besides the UI

+Web API

+Ideally the Repo for the shopping carts in this project needs to be a concurrent collection which is what i will implement next, atm we only have one cart.

+The item repo should also be a concurrent collection as stock may be updated by many threads otherwise the collection would have to be locked which wouldnt work after a certain amount of users.

 ## Important Notes on Things I would have done differently in a company project

-Ideally the Repo for the shopping carts in this project needs to be a concurrent collection which is what i will implement next, atm we only have one cart.

 The repo itself should be Generic, and it is advised async ORM methods are used so we can have an async end-to-end solution from repo to web api or mvc controller.

 So the controller itself would most likely be async in a real project.

-The item repo should also be a concurrent collection as stock may be updated by many threads otherwise the collection would have to be locked which wouldnt work after a certain amount of users.

 ## Versioning